kulidaden/threads/README.md

       <h3>This program demonstrates<br>working of 4 rectangles<br>
        which vary by<br>sizes and over each<br>of them are their areas.
 Each<br>rectangle<br>is a flow, common<br>
-       the area is also a separate stream.
-The general one is shown below area and the «Start» button is shown - for starting the stream "Clear" - to stop the flow.  <br>These buttons can be used to<br> control streams.</h3>
+       the area is also a separate stream.<br>The general one is shown below area and the<br>«Start» button is shown - for starting the stream<br>
+       "Clear" - to stop the flow.  <br>These buttons can be used to<br> control streams.</h3>
   </td>
 </table>